2.4. Deriving order conditions using trees#

 Determining derivatives of \(f(y)\) using rooted trees#

-English mathematician Robert Merson [Merson, 1957] noticed that the structure of rooted trees matches that of the derivatives of \(f(y)\).
+As you can see this soon becomes complication, however, English mathematician Robert Merson [Merson, 1957] noticed that the structure of rooted trees matches that of the derivatives of \(f(y)\).
 Defining a rooted tree notation where \(\vec{f}\) denotes a node of the tree and the number of children the node has is denoted by a prime, e.g., \(\vec{f}''\) denotes a node has two children.
 A child node is written immediately following the parent node and sibling nodes are separated by a comma (using brackets if there are more than one child).
-A rooted tree can be represented as an expressing involving each node, examples of this are given in Table 2.1.

 ||||